Getting a 650 Credit Score Mortgage can seem like a daunting task.

 Q: What are the Benefits of Buying a Home Instead of Renting?

 First of all, it helps you build up equity and improve your credit scores when purchasing a home.
 This improvement can make it easier for you to buy cars or get loans for a new business.
 Even better, you will save money on your monthly payments.
-While renting a home may cost close to $1,000 per month, most mortgages should be around $500-700 or so.
+While renting a home may cost close to $1,000 per month, most mortgages should be around $500-700.

 Q: Can Real Estate Agents Help Decrease a Mortgage Rate?

 When you have a 650 credit score, it is a good idea to work with a real estate agent when buying a home.
 While it is true that they will make about 10 percent of your purchase price as a commission, they will work hard to find a home within your purchasing range.